jonaskello/tslint-immutable/README.md

 [TSLint](https://palantir.github.io/tslint/) rules to disable mutation in TypeScript.

+:warning: **TSLint will be deprecated some time in 2019**.
+See this issue for more details: [Roadmap: TSLint &rarr; ESLint](https://github.com/palantir/tslint/issues/4534).

+:rocket: **Work has started to port these rules to a new eslint plugin** over at the [eslint-plugin-ts-immutable](https://github.com/jonaskello/eslint-plugin-ts-immutable) repo.
+Please head over there and give it a :star: :-).

 ## Background

 In some applications it is important to not mutate any data, for example when using Redux to store state in a React application.
 Moreover immutable data structures has a lot of advantages in general so I want to use them everywhere in my applications.